Welcome to Ed Willkie Middle School

 3. Points will deducted each day thereafter.

-1. All daily work below a 70 may be corrected to bring it up to a 70.
-Tests may be corrected or retaken at teacher discretion.
+1. Tests may be corrected or retaken at teacher discretion.

 2. This is a 40 minute period allotted for silent reading, tutoring, homework, tutorials, and organizing your work.
 There will also be teacher directives during this period.